rigmas/crazy-code/README.md

 ### Configuration
   - Backend
       - The backend service is configured to run on port 3000 (configurable in docker-compose.yml).
-      Redis is used as a cache database, and API endpoints are defined in the ExpressJS application.
+      Redis is used as a cache database, ejs use for rendering html template, and API endpoints are defined in the ExpressJS application.
       - The backend application includes features from openAPI (dall-e-3 and chatGPT 4)

   - Frontend